NAME

 The arguments can be accessed using $1, $2, etc, as in any other Bash function.

-Declaring a method as @virtual means that it can be overridden in a derived class.
+Declaring a method to be @virtual means that it can be overridden in a derived class and will be dynamically dispatched.
 This means that if a derived class has a method with the same name, the derived class’s method will be called instead of the base class’s method.
 The correct method to call is determined at runtime.

 EXAMPLE